Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: System Model and Problem Formulation

-Without loss of generalization, the fRIS is typically deployed in the area where line-of-sight (LoS) paths dominate, so that the signal coverage can be extended.
-Consequently, the fRIS-related channels are modeled as LoS channels, which are determined by the steering vector of the fRIS.
-For the channel $\mathbf{G}$ from the BS to the fRIS, it can be modeled as
+Without loss of generality, the fRIS is considered deployed in the area where line-of-sight (LoS) paths dominate, such that the signal coverage can be extended.
+Consequently, the fRIS-related channels are modeled as LoS channels.
+The channel from the BS to the fRIS is modeled as

-in which $\sqrt{\zeta_G}$ denotes the path loss between the BS and the fRIS, while $\mathbf{a}_r(\phi_r, \psi_r, \mathbf{p})$ represents the receive steering vector of the fRIS with the signal coming from $\phi_r$ in azimuth direction and $\psi_r$ in elevate direction, which is in the form of (\ref{FA_steering_vector}).
-On the other hand, the ULA is equipped in the BS, so that the transmit steering vector $\mathbf{a}_t$ in the direction of $\phi_t$ can be written as
+in which $\sqrt{\zeta_G}$ denotes the path loss between the BS and the fRIS, while $\mathbf{a}_r(\phi_r, \psi_r, \mathbf{p})$ represents the receive steering vector of the fRIS with the signal coming from $\phi_r$ in azimuth and $\psi_r$ in elevation.
+On the other hand, as the ULA is equipped in the BS, the transmit steering vector in the direction of $\phi_t$ is written as